raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 ### notes

+#### 2019-06-11
+  * setup the training env

+  * notes on errors in virtual env:
+   - create a virtual env
+     > pip install virtualenvwrapper-win

+   - activate the env in powershell
+     > C:\Users\raymondzhao\envs\speechenv\Scripts\activate.ps1

 #### 2019-06-10
-  * fix the coding errors
-    - use python3.6 not python3.7 to support tensorflow

   * TODO
     - try to train an acoustic module
     - check whether the dataset is fine
     - combine with web

+  * fix the coding errors
+    - use python3.6 not python3.7 to support tensorflow

   * speech model -> audio to phone-level transcription
     - acoustic module